 Our six month program can provide a new career for you.
 The requirements to take our course are a high school diploma or GED and you have met our security questionnaire.
 If you are unemployed or low income, you may qualify for free tuition through the Work Force Investment Act Program.
-SES, Inc. offers a student loan program for in-class students.
+SES, Inc. offers a student loan program for live-class students.

-• Course cost is \$4,000.00 with the Forty-Hour HAZWOPER class included.
-Without HAZWOPER: \$3,650.00.
+Course cost is \$4,000.00 (onsite live class) with the Forty-Hour HAZWOPER class included.
+Without HAZWOPER: \$3,600.00.